Anyone's death diminishes me,

 Richard Tucholka, 2017, RPG designer whose titles were adapted for PC

-Alan Turing, 1954, mathematician & innovator, helped lay foundation for Computer Science and AI
+Alan Turing, 1954, mathematician, designed first computer, laid foundation for CS and AI

 U